vlccek/blog/content/posts/kolumbie/index.md

 ## Working hours

+Generally speaking in columbia people ussually starts at 8 works till 12 and them go somewhere for lunch.
+Ofently to home to cook something and mayby taky and nap.
+Or you can go to some restaurant for lunch as well.
+After that theyll return fot resuming the work at 14.
+For me it was stange but after some time it was okay.

 ## Accomodation:
 I was living at the house about 20 minutes by slow walk from the campus.
 My host family was one gradma that hasnt speak at all at english.
 She was verry nice to me and including my accomotaion was everyfood that i can eat.
 My host was more or less like my grandma completly.
 She was always warried if i'm already full or if i need more food.
 I had my own floor with room, bath room and even private balcony.
 I had great time there.